NatuMyers/CMAN_Stack/README.md

 brew install icu4c
 brew install spidermonkey
 brew install curl; brew link icu4c; brew link erlang; brew install couchdb; brew install erlang --no-docs; brew install [--devel|--head] couchdb

+## Run it as a Daemon

+Running as a Daemon
+You can use the launchctl command to control the CouchDB daemon.

+You can load the configuration by running:

+sudo launchctl load \
+     /usr/local/Library/LaunchDaemons/org.apache.couchdb.plist

+You can stop the CouchDB daemon by running:

+sudo launchctl unload \
+     /usr/local/Library/LaunchDaemons/org.apache.couchdb.plist

+You can start CouchDB by running:

+sudo launchctl start org.apache.couchdb

+You can restart CouchDB by running:

+sudo launchctl stop org.apache.couchdb

+You can edit the launchd configuration by running:

+open /usr/local/Library/LaunchDaemons/org.apache.couchdb.plist

+To start the daemon on boot, copy the configuration file to:

+/Library/LaunchDaemons